For further advice on the transmission and prevention of rotavirus, visit the NHS Choices website.

 In July 2013, Rotarix®, a live attenuated vaccine was introduced into the routine infant vaccination schedule in the UK, with doses given at eight and 12 weeks.

-Figure 1 shows the number of rotavirus laboratory reports in Scotland from 2011 to the end of the second quarter of 2020.
+Figure 1 shows the number of rotavirus laboratory reports in Scotland from 2011 to the end of March 2021.
 Following the introduction of the immunisation programme there has been a marked reduction in the number of laboratory reports, which clearly demonstrates the impact of the vaccine.
 A reduction of laboratory confirmed rotavirus samples has also been seen in unvaccinated children suggestive of indirect herd protection due to the vaccine.

 Scottish Morbidity Record 01 (SMR01) is a national dataset held by Public Health Scotland Data and Intelligence and provides data on admissions to General Acute Inpatient and Day Case.